puzzle/okr/backend/src/test/resources/JMeter/jmeterReadme.md

 * Run multiple times to increase data

 ### What it does
-1 Run produces 1 Objective with 5 Keyresults and 5 Measures for each Keyresult.
+1 Run produces 1 Objective with 5 Keyresults and 5 Check-ins for each Keyresult.
 Its is set up to run 100 Times.
 The Counter starts at 1000 to match the sequence of the Database.